 District Court: Current COVID-19 Protocol

-From Tuesday 23 February, 2021, the Protocol for COVID-19 ALERT-Level 1 will apply in all District Courts.
+As a result, from Saturday 13 March 2021, the previous Protocol and updates for the period when COVID ALERT-Level 1 will apply in all District Courts.

 Nothing in this document is intended to reduce fair trial rights, the right to natural justice, or rights under the New Zealand Bill of Rights Act 1990.